Article 3 and 4 Directions

 Permitted development rights are provided by Article 3 of the Town and Country Planning (General Permitted Development) Order 1995 (the GPDO).
 This allows certain types of development to proceed without the need for planning permission.

 The most commonly used permitted development rights relate to dwelling houses.
-The GPDO permits householders to undertake alterations, minor extensions as well as erect buildings and structures within the curtilage of a property, without planning permission.
+The GPDO permits householders to undertake certain alterations, minor extensions as well as erect buildings and structures within the curtilage of a property, without planning permission.

 Schedule 2 of the GPDO specifies all the different types of permitted development rights and the various limitations which apply.
 The current schedule is divided into 33 parts, each part relates to a particular category of development.